$100 Invested In This Stock 20 Years Ago, Would Be Worth This Much - Benzinga

 TODAY ONLY!
 For only $7, you can get 2 winning options trade alerts every month!
 Click Here to See Trade Ideas!
 (Risk-free with a 14 day refund guarantee)

-CVS Health CVS has outperformed the market over the past 20 years by 3.35% on an annualized basis.
+Advance Auto Parts AAP has outperformed the market over the past 20 years by 7.07% on an annualized basis.

-Buying $100 In CVS: 20 years ago, an investor could have purchased 7.30 shares of CVS Health at the time with $100.
-This investment in CVS would have produced an average annual return of 10.76%.
-Currently, CVS Health has a market capitalization of $139.52 billion.
+Buying $100 In AAP: 20 years ago, an investor could have purchased 6.76 shares of Advance Auto Parts at the time with $100.
+This investment in AAP would have produced an average annual return of 14.34%.
+Currently, Advance Auto Parts has a market capitalization of $13.60 billion.

 Benzinga Trading School is now offering a 7 day trial!
 Click Here to Join the #1 Trading Educational Platform!